viirya/cozy-script/README.md

 # CozyScript

+CozyScript is a CoffeeScript fork and dialect.

+This is an experimental project for implementing programming language.
+The popularity of CoffeeScript and its clear implementation make it a good start.

-CozyScript is a fork of CoffeeScript.
-It currently adds some features from the descendants of CoffeeScript such as LiveScript.
-Those features include backcall function, implicit function call.
+CozyScript keeps all syntaxs of CoffeeScript but integrates and implements some useful language features from other CoffeeScript dialects such as LiveScript.

+## Differences to CoffeeScript

+* Backcall function
+* Implicit function call
+* Currying
+* Partially applied function

-## Backcall examples
+## Backcall function

 -- CozyScript --